Dmitri Shostakovich: Second World War

 In 1939, before Soviet forces attempted to invade Finland, the Party Secretary of Leningrad Andrei Zhdanov commissioned a celebratory piece from Shostakovich, the Suite on Finnish Themes, to be performed as the marching bands of the Red Army paraded through Helsinki.
 The Winter War was a bitter experience for the Red Army, the parade never happened, and Shostakovich never laid claim to the authorship of this work.
 It was not performed until 2001.
 After the outbreak of war between the Soviet Union and Germany in 1941, Shostakovich initially remained in Leningrad.
 He tried to enlist in the military but was turned away because of his poor eyesight.
 To compensate, he became a volunteer for the Leningrad Conservatory's firefighter brigade and delivered a radio broadcast to the Soviet people.
 The photograph for which he posed was published in newspapers throughout the country.

-Shostakovich's most famous wartime contribution was the Seventh Symphony.
+Shostakovich's most famous wartime contribution was his Seventh Symphony.
 The composer wrote the first three movements in Leningrad while it was under siege; he completed the work in Kuybyshev (now Samara), where he and his family had been evacuated.
-According to a radio address he made on 17 September 1941, he continued work on the symphony in order to show his fellow citizens that everyone had a "soldier's duty" to ensure life went on.
+According to a radio address he made on 17 September 1941, he continued work on the symphony to show his fellow citizens that everyone had a "soldier's duty" to ensure life went on.
 In another article written on 8 October, he wrote that the Seventh was a "symphony about our age, our people, our sacred war, and our victory."
-Shostakovich finished his Seventh Symphony on 27 December.
-The symphony was premiered by the Bolshoi Theatre Orchestra in Kuibyshev on 29 March and soon performed in London and the United States.
-It was subsequently performed in Leningrad while the city was still under siege.
-The city's remaining orchestra only had 14 musicians left, which led conductor Karl Eliasberg to reinforce it by recruiting anyone who could play an instrument.
+Shostakovich finished his Seventh Symphony on 27 December 1941.
+The symphony was premiered by the Bolshoi Theatre Orchestra in Kuibyshev on 29 March 1942 and soon performed in London (June 1942) and the United States (July 1942), where several conductors vied to conduct its first American performance.
+It was performed in Leningrad in August 1942, while the city was still under siege.
+The city's orchestra had only 14 musicians left, which led conductor Karl Eliasberg to reinforce it by recruiting anyone who could play an instrument.